 The second ship, Admiral Essen, was laid in July 2011; Admiral Makarov was laid in February 2012; Admiral Butakov was laid in July 2013; and Admiral Istomin was laid down in November 2013.

-The Russian Navy plans to induct Project 11356 frigates into its Black Sea Fleet, while deliveries are scheduled between 2014 and 2016.
+The Russian Navy plans to induct Project 11356 frigates into its Black Sea Fleet.

 Design and features of the Admiral Grigorovich Class frigates